Author's Note

 “No, My Lord.
 Their final report came from Tower Two-Seventeen yesterday morning, precisely on schedule.
 After that, they proceeded westward toward Mount Karaahar.
 That is all I have been able to determine.”

-The dream’s lingering grip, the awakened orb, the warning in Arin’s letter—and now this crisis.
+The dream.
+The orb.
+Arin’s letter.
+And now three good men gone without a trace.
 It all crashed down like a battering ram against the walls of my composure.

 “Three well-trained guards do not simply vanish, may Moritán take it!”
 I slammed my fist on the desk, scattering ashes across its surface.